Arxivar/SamplePlugins/PluginLinkWorkflowV2/README.md

 ### How to use the CLI

-- Open a command prompt and use the instruction below into `"C:\path to workflow service"` to run the CLI and see possible options:
+- Open a command prompt and use the instruction below into `"C:\..\..\ARXivarNext Workflow Service\wf-plugin.exe""` to run the CLI and see possible options:

 ```bash
   wf-plugin.exe help